 Lifestyle and home remedies

-- Keep your blood pressure under control.
+- Keeping your blood pressure under control.
 Control of high blood pressure is important if you have mitral valve regurgitation.

-- See your doctor regularly.
+- Seeing your doctor regularly.
 Establish a regular evaluation schedule with your cardiologist or primary care provider.
 Tell your doctor if you have any changes in your signs or symptoms.

-If you're a woman with mitral valve regurgitation, discuss family planning with your doctor before you become pregnant.
+If you're a woman with mitral valve regurgitation, it's important to talk to your doctor before you become pregnant.
 Pregnancy causes the heart to work harder.
 How a heart with mitral valve regurgitation tolerates this extra work depends on the degree of regurgitation and how well your heart pumps.
 Throughout your pregnancy and after delivery, your cardiologist and obstetrician should monitor you.

 Coping and support